therealemjy/eth-graphql/README.md

 export default config;
 ```

-You can then choose which chain to fetch data from when making your query:
+You can then select which chain to fetch data from when making your query:

 ```typescript
 import { gql } from "@apollo/client";